vault24/Update2.0_database/deploy-scripts/README.md

 ## Support

 For issues with deployment:
+1. Use `./deploy-scripts/slms.sh` and select troubleshooting
+2. Run `./deploy-scripts/troubleshoot.sh diagnose` for full diagnosis
-1. Check the troubleshooting section above
+3. Check the troubleshooting section above
-2. Review service logs
+4. Review service logs via the maintenance script
-3. Verify AWS Security Group settings
+5. Verify AWS Security Group settings
-4. Ensure all prerequisites are met
+6. Ensure all prerequisites are met